← All languages

 NameDescriptionOptional

-c The character to write.
+c The character to write, passed as an int.
 No

 Example